 • They can follow along with all characters, such as in Harry Potter or Hardy Boys.
 They might even like if you draw out the plot of it for them.
 They might love when you read side by side with them.

-• May make up a very detailed story with numbers such as a pilot crashed and X number of people survived, etc.
+• They might make up a very detailed story with numbers such as a pilot crashed and X number of people survived, etc.

 • Can make up a new word when they don’t know a word to describe what they mean e.g. “equalism”